Hay: Early methods

 On some farms, the loose hay was stored in a barrack, shed, or barn, normally in such a way that it would compress down and cure.
 Hay could be stored in a specially designed barn with little internal structure to allow more room for the hay loft.
 Alternatively, an upper storey of a cow-shed or stable was used, with hatches in the floor to allow hay to be thrown down into hay-racks below.
 Depending on the region, the term "hay rick" could refer to the machine for cutting hay, the haystack or the wagon used to collect the hay.

+With the invention of agricultural machinery such as the tractor and the baler, most hay production became mechanized by the 1930s.
 Hay baling began with the invention of the first hay press in about 1850.
+Timothy grass and clover were the most common plants used for hay in the early 20th century in the United States, though both plants are native to Europe.
 Hay was baled for easier handling and to reduce space required for storage and shipment.
 The first bales weighed about 300 pounds.
 The original machines were of a vertical design similar to the one photographed by the Greene Co.
 Historical Society.
 They used a horse-driven screw-press mechanism or a dropped weight to compress the hay.
 The first patent went to HL Emery for a horse-powered, screw-operated hay press in 1853.
 Other models were reported as early as 1843 built by PK Dederick's Sons of Albany, New York, or Samuel Hewitt of Switzerland County, Indiana.
 Later, horizontal machines were devised.
 One was the “Perpetual Press” made by PK Dederick of Albany in 1872.
 They could be powered by steam engines by about 1882.
 The continuous hay baler arrived in 1914.